 Many indicators may be expressions of trauma that may be observed through the presentation, behaviour or circumstances of a child or young person.
-Some indicators are related to trauma from specific forms of family violence, including sexual abuse (indicated by #) or emotional abuse (indicated by \), or indicate signs of neglect.
+Some indicators are related to trauma from specific forms of family violence, including sexual abuse (indicated by #) or emotional abuse (indicated by ), or indicate signs of neglect.

-A pre- schooler Extreme clinginess Significant sleep and/ or eating difficulties Poor concentration in play Inability to empathise with other people Frequent illness Poor language development and/ or significant use of 'baby talk' Displaying maladaptive behaviour such as frequent rocking, sucking and biting# Aggression towards others Adjustment problems (for example, significant difficulties moving from kindergarten to school) Anti-social play or lack of interest in engaging with others and the second second in engaging with others
+A pre- schooler Extreme clinginess Significant sleep and/or eating difficulties Poor concentration in play Inability to empathise with other people Frequent illness Poor language development and/or significant use of 'baby talk' Displaying maladaptive behaviour such as frequent rocking, sucking and biting # Aggression towards others Adjustment problems (for example, significant difficulties moving from kindergarten to school) Anti-social play or lack of interest in engaging with others -------------------- -- --- ---